leandromoreira/cdn-up-and-running/README.md

 ![directive restriction](/img/nginx_directive_restriction.webp "directive restriction")

-> **Warning: we won't comment on each directive we add from now on, we'll only describe the most relevant for the section.**
+> **Heads up: we won't comment on each directive we add from now on, we'll only describe the most relevant for the section.**

 ## CDN 1.0.0 Demo time